 Jump to:

-Don’t worry that the cake has sourdough starter discard in it.
+Sourdough starter discard: Don’t worry that the spice cake recipe has sourdough starter discard in it.
 The spices take the spotlight unto themselves and cover any sourdough tanginess.
 Including the unfed starter is just a way of using up the discard instead of throwing it away.
 Honestly, you won’t taste it.

 Step 1: Make the streusel topping